shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. In the vi editor, replace `#DefaultTasksMax=512` with `DefaultTasksMax=4096`.

-   **Note**: In some cases, Pacemaker might create many processes, reaching the default limit imposed on their number and triggering a failover.
+     > **Note**: In some cases, Pacemaker might create many processes, reaching the default limit imposed on their number and triggering a failover.
 This change increases the maximum number of allowed processes.

-1. Save the changes and close the editor.
+1. Press **esc key** and enter **:wq** to save the changes and close the editor.

 1. In the SSH session to i20-db-0, run the following to activate the configuration change: